Back to All Blogs

 Likely, your prototype will not resemble the final site.
 You're putting an early version of the product into outside hands.
 This new perspective will help you make continued changes to the style, colors, menus, text, and other presentation aspects.
 It can also help highlight opportunities to create a more optimized user flow.

 After implementing continued feedback, you'll inevitably find yourself with your first mockup.
 This is a high-fidelity version of your final product and a close approximation of what will hit store shelves.
+As you fine-tune your mockup using a video mockup generator is a fantastic way to bring your static designs to life, making it easier to see how things will really work and look.
+Plus, it can provide some great feedback points from your testing team.

 Quality UI Design Tips for Your Website